SemiSFL: Split Federated Learning on Unlabeled and Non-IID Data: Experiments and Evaluation

 \subsection{Baselines and Metrics}

-\textbf{Baselines:} We compare our proposed system with the following four baselines. \begin{itemize} \item[\textbullet] \textbf{Supervised-only}: Supervised-only refers to using only the labeled dataset available on the PS for supervised training.
+\textbf{Baselines:} We measure the effectiveness of \method through a comparison with five baselines. \begin{itemize} \item[\textbullet] \textbf{Supervised-only}: Supervised-only refers to using only the labeled dataset available on the PS for supervised training.
 This represents the lower bound that can be achieved with a limited amount of labeled data.

-\item[\textbullet] \textbf{SemiFL} \cite{diao2021semifl}: SemiFL is the first approach for semi-supervised FL with accuracy on par with standalone training.
-In SemiFL, pseudo-labels for the local data of each client are generated upon the latest global model.
-While in a certain iteration, each client applies the Mixup \cite{berthelot2019mixmatch} technique on each data batch to augment the data and then perform forward and backward propagation using a specialized ``mix'' loss.
+\item[\textbullet] \textbf{SemiFL} \cite{diao2022semifl}: SemiFL is the first approach for semi-supervised FL with accuracy on par with standalone training, in which pseudo-labels for the local data of each client are generated upon the latest global model.
+In a certain iteration, each client applies the Mixup \cite{berthelot2019mixmatch} technique on each data batch to augment the data and then perform forward and backward propagation using a specialized ``mix'' loss.

-\item[\textbullet] \bluenote{ \textbf{FedMatch} \cite{jeong2021federated}: FedMatch learns inter-client consistency by mutual sharing of client models.
-To mitigate interference between supervised and semi-supervised tasks, FedMatch decomposes model parameters into two variables, which are updated in an alternate way. }
+\item[\textbullet] \textbf{FedMatch} \cite{jeong2021federated}: FedMatch learns inter-client consistency by mutual sharing of client models.
+To mitigate interference between supervised and semi-supervised tasks, FedMatch decomposes model parameters into two variables, which are updated in an alternate way.

-\item[\textbullet] \bluenote{ \textbf{FedSwitch} \cite{zhao2023does}: FedSwitch is the state-of-the-art approach that leverages an EMA model, \ie, a teacher model, to ensure the quality of pseudo-labels.
-Additionally, it adaptively switches between the teacher and student model for pseudo-labeling, both to enhance the quality of pseudo-labels in non-IID settings and reduce communication costs. }
+\item[\textbullet] \textbf{FedSwitch} \cite{zhao2023does}: FedSwitch is the state-of-the-art approach that leverages an EMA model, \ie, a teacher model, to ensure the quality of pseudo-labels.
+Additionally, it adaptively switches between the teacher and student model for pseudo-labeling, both to enhance the quality of pseudo-labels in non-IID settings and reduce communication costs.